-During the period beginning with the emergency intervention and continuing until the conveyance of explicit written permission by the SSAO or designee to resume campus functions, a student subject to an emergency protocol is not permitted to access any campus property or facilities, attend any classes or any University events.
+During the period beginning with the emergency intervention and continuing until the conveyance of explicit written permission by the SSAO or designee to resume campus functions, a student subject to an emergency protocol is not permitted to access any campus property or facilities, engage in any academic obligations, attend any classes or any University events.
 No exceptions will be made for examinations or for other time-sensitive student activities or academic obligations.
 Failure to comply with this protocol may result in referral to the SCP as defined in this document (see Sections 2.1. and 2.2.).